 In July 2017, the Town of Weymouth secured over $12 million in grant funds from the Massachusetts Board of Library Commissioners (MBLC) for the construction of a New Tufts Library.
 This project will demolish the existing building, now more than 50 years old, and construct a modern, 21st-century library on the same site.
 Funding for this grant was awarded through the Massachusetts Public Library Construction Program (MPLCP), which will finance approximately 41% of the new library's eligible project cost.

-While most cities and towns plan for at least two years before submitting a MPLCP grant application, Weymouth had less than a year to prepare its project.
+While most cities and towns plan for at least two years before submitting a MPLCP application, Weymouth had less than a year to prepare.
 Mayor Hedlund quickly assembled a Library Construction Committee (LCC), initiated development of a library building program, and committed $100,000 to hiring an architect for the library's preliminary design.

 What is the MPLCP?

 The MPLCP (Massachusetts Public Library Construction Program) assists local libraries with financing major capital improvement projects, including the construction of new public libraries, the expansion and renovation of existing libraries, and the retrofitting of other buildings for reuse as public libraries.
 The average MPLCP grant covers 45% to 50% of a project’s total eligible construction cost, with the remaining balance paid by the municipality.

 To be eligible for a MPLCP grant, applicant libraries must:

 - be a free public library located in Massachusetts;

 - be certified by the MBLC as meeting the minimum state standards for public library service;

 - have a current long-range plan and annual action plan on file at the MBLC;